The New Walk of Shame For The Single Woman — Going Out Alone

 I just wanted to get in my car as quickly as possible.

 I realize that the fact that I play music gives me a huge advantage for going out alone.
 Music provides me with night-time activities, like jam sessions, or going out to listen to other musicians I know play, where I can have a really good excuse for being alone, even in bars.
 This particular event was a jam session/fundraiser for a music studio run by a guy I’d gone to school with many years ago.
 I’m on his mailing list and get impersonal invitations all the time.
 I’d never gone before.
 I’d never really seriously considered going.
 But this was going to be the night that I would actually go, damn it.
-I felt obligated – not to him, but to me.
+I felt obligated — not to him — but to me.
 It was a timing thing.
 It was a night I could go, and a place to go.

 The studio was at a location I’d never been to, in the part of the city where I’ve gotten lost more than once.
 But it is a new world now.
 I wasn’t really traveling alone, not anymore — now I had my new best friend Miss GPS, who right now is a very polite British woman.
 Let’s call her Emma.
 Emma tells me when to turn and when to “take the Motorway.”
 I programmed Emma and she guided my journey.
 Once I “reached my destination” and parked, I checked in with my Twitter friends, who were giving me the thumbs up for going out alone.

-Okay.
-Lipstick on, glasses off.
-Valuables (meaning Emma) hidden, car locked.
-I retrieved the entry code for the security door from my email invitation and was ready to go.
-Following the prompts, I entered the code on the door.
-Unfortunately, the call went directly to voicemail, which was full!
-Crap.
-No one was answering to buzz me in.
 I tried again, repeatedly.
 This is when having someone with me might have been helpful.
 You know, someone to complain to, bounce ideas off of . . . someone to make me not look so stupid.
-I mean, picture it, a woman alone, dressed for going out, in an iffy neighborhood, standing in front of a building and —– no one is buzzing her in.
+I mean, picture it, a woman alone, dressed for going out, in an iffy neighborhood, standing in front of a building and —– no one is buzzing her in!

 Tragic, I tell you.
 Tragic.

 I went back to the safety of my car.
 Safe, that is, from the public humiliation of being rejected by a security entry door.
 I was about to tweet about my epic failure of the night and go home, when, out of the corner of my eye I saw that someone had opened the door.
-It was my Knight in Shining Armor (or, more accurately, a guy in a Lucky Brand Jeans Tee-Shirt)!
+It was my Knight in Shining Armor (or, more accurately, some guy in a Lucky Brand Jeans Tee-Shirt)!
 Yay!
 Someone had been sent down to let me in!
 My calls were not unanswered!
 I was not going to be left alone in my car to do the drive of shame back home.
 I was going in!

 The Lucky Brand guy whom I’d never met showed me upstairs in the not completely renovated warehouse type building, walking me down long narrow hallways of exposed brick.
 We took the freight elevator up.
-I wondered for a moment whether I should have told someone where I was going so that if I were to say — go missing – my loved ones would have a general location to give to the police for questioning.
-But no worries, I safely entered the studio, full of people who were not scary.
-I panicked for a split second when I didn’t see the only guy I expected to know.
-But he was there, and when he saw me, he gave me a hug and said,
+I wondered for a moment whether I should have told someone where I was going so that if I were to say — go missing — my loved ones would have a general location to give to the police for questioning.

 “What a nice surprise.”